archivesunleashed/docker-aut/coursework/introduction-to-spark-notebooks.md

 ## Step Two: Prototyping Scripts: Text Analysis

-We generally recommend that people use the Spark Notebook to prototype scripts that they'll later adapt and run in their Spark Shell.
+As noted, we generally recommend that people use the Spark Notebook to prototype scripts that they'll later adapt and run in their Spark Shell.

 Let's give it a try by adapting some of the scripts that we might run in the Shell.
 For example, extracting text: